San Lorenzo in Alameda County, California — The American West (Pacific Coastal)

 Erected 2008 by San Lorenzo Heritage Society, the Hayward Area Historical Society and E Clampus Vitus, Joaquin Murrieta Chapter #13.

 Other nearby markers.
-At least 8 other The Meek Mansion (approx. 0.9 miles away); The McConaghy Estate (approx. 1.4 miles away); Juan Bautista de Anza Expedition Campsite #98 (was approx. 2.7 miles away but has been reported missing. ); The Palmtag Building (approx. 2.7 miles away); Of Fins and Flippers (approx. 2.8 miles away); Yem-Po: Chinese Labor Camp (approx. 2.8 miles away); Masonic Temple Building (approx. 2.8 miles away); Taming the Watersí Flow (approx. 2.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+The Meek Mansion (approx. 0.9 miles away); The McConaghy Estate (approx. 1.4 miles away); Cannery Park (approx. 2.3 miles away); Juan Bautista de Anza Expedition Campsite #98 (approx. 2.7 miles away); The Palmtag Building (approx. 2.7 miles away); Of Fins and Flippers (approx. 2.8 miles away); Yem-Po: Chinese Labor Camp (approx. 2.8 miles away); Masonic Temple Building (approx. 2.8 miles away).

 Also see . . .
 Eeriest place in Bay Area: A place of death in San Lorenzo -- SFGate.
 The San Lorenzo Pioneer Cemetery is a 3-acre expanse of broken headstones, vandalized crypts, weeds, dust and mysteries.
-Closed for the past 50 years, itís a glimpse into the rural and sometimes violent Bay Area thatís long since vanished.
-Itís the final resting place for the Yoakum brothers, who were convicted of murder and hanged by a lynch mob in 1879.
+Closed for the past 50 years, it’s a glimpse into the rural and sometimes violent Bay Area that’s long since vanished.
+It’s the final resting place for the Yoakum brothers, who were convicted of murder and hanged by a lynch mob in 1879.
 A few yards away is the grave of Henry Jorgensen, who was killed in an explosion at the Trojan Powder factory in 1907.
 Not far from him is a man named Mahler, who committed suicide after his wife died.
-(Submitted on May 11, 2016, by Barry Swackhamer of San Jose, California.)
+(Submitted on May 11, 2016, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2016, by Barry Swackhamer of San Jose, California.
-This page has been viewed 182 times since then and 8 times this year.
-Photos: 1, 2, 3. submitted on May 11, 2016, by Barry Swackhamer of San Jose, California.
+It was originally submitted on May 11, 2016, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 303 times since then and 71 times this year.
+Photos: 1, 2, 3. submitted on May 11, 2016, by Barry Swackhamer of Brentwood, California.